kism/archivepodcast/README.md

 * ~~Reload the non-live rss on SIGHUP~~
 * Do url path validation on the json fields that affect the url?
+* Does lon-live rss actually ret reloaded on SIGHUP lmao